bdegrieck/StockWize/README.md

    2. `Ctrl + Shift + P` on Windows or `Cmd + Shift + P` on Mac, type `Select Interpreter` and press Enter

-   3. Select your virtual enviroment you made
+   3. Select your virtual environment you made

    4. Open a terminal and run `conda activate yourenviromentname` and `pip install -r requirements.txt`